-Creating a real estate market reports is easy.
+Creating real estate market reports is easy.
 It’s gold.
-The data’s in our mls and very few real estate agents are doing it.
+The data’s in our MLS and very few real estate agents are doing it.

 I generate my leads through my real estate website and I don’t actually work with clients.
 I’ve been licensed since 2007.
 I’ll renew my license again this year, but I have not personally worked with a client since 2010.